Rising-Cloud-Examples/bp-python-task/README.md

 may press the "New Job Request" button to send a json request to the worker.
 If that is successful, you will likely next want to programmatically send jobs to your worker from elsewhere.
 Rising Cloud automatically registers a url for you so you can communicate with your task.
-The URL for this tasks should be https://bp-python-task.risingcloud.app/risingcloud/jobs.
+The URL for this task is https://bp-python-task.risingcloud.app/risingcloud/jobs.
 For detailed information on how to communicate with your application, see the docs [here](https://risingcloud.com/docs/task-api).

 ### Adding Custom Functionality
 This repository is boilerplate for a reason.
 Please add, edit, and customize code to your liking for whatever your use case may be.
-So code comments were left in the places where most applications are most likely to add or modify the boilerplate.
+Some code comments were left in the places where most applications are most likely to add or modify the boilerplate.